 The subframe mode can be activated by clicking on On in the Subframe section.
 Now the area to be read out can either be entered directly or defined by mouse.
 For the former you have to click on the line with X: Y: W: H:.
 In the window that opens, you can then specify the X and Y values of the start pixel, as well as the width and height of the box to be read.
 If the option Mouse is activated, a box can also be dragged directly around a star or a group of stars with the mouse.
-Of course you have to take a picture first C The box can also be moved by clicking on the border and resized by clicking on the corners.
+Of course you have to take a picture first clicking on the corners.
 Attention: If the focus series is already running, it must be stopped and restarted for the subframe mode to take effect.